rootmos/h/README.md

 - We can enforce [strict resource usage limits](#enter-rlimits) on: memory usage, file-descriptor and thread/processes allocation

-You might feel safe: but what
+You might feel safe enough: but what
 [surreal thing will she think of next](https://cs.stanford.edu/~knuth/sn.html)‽

 ## Frequently unasked questions
 - "No, but seriously, why not `sudo docker`?"<br>
   Yes, and seriously, no `sudo`, but yes Docker.
-My opinion is that Docker is great (for me `Docker := cgroups+overlayfs` packaged into a sleek product, but that's fine), especially in professional (CI/Kubernetes/what-have-you) settings.
+My opinion is that Docker is great (for me `Docker := cgroups+overlayfs` packaged into a sleek product, but that's fine), especially in professional CI/Kubernetes/what-have-you settings.
 With this project I want to showcase a Linux way of sandboxing applications *unprivileged*: hence no `sudo`, but yes Docker.
   Also my guiding principle (other than "trust, but verify" that is);